tus/tusd/README.md

 # tusd

-A dedicated server for resumable file uploads written in Go.
+If content is king, you must make no mistakes acquiring it. tus provides the infrastructure for fast and reliable file uploads for your website or mobile app.

 Sounds interesting?
 Get notified when it's ready: http://tus.io/